simonehagey/orbdot/docs/source/example_wasp-12.rst

           Model 1: 'ttv_decay', logZ = -104.55
           Model 2: 'ttv_precession', logZ = -116.18

+which confirms that the evidence for the orbital decay model is decisive.

 Orbital Decay Analysis
 ----------------------
-To run an interpretation of the orbital decay model fit, we can call the :meth:`~orbdot.analysis.Analyzer.orbital_decay_fit` method:
+The final step is to call the :meth:`~orbdot.analysis.Analyzer.orbital_decay_fit` method, which runs an automatic interpretation of the orbital decay model fit:

 .. code-block:: python